Tokes (TKS) Achieves Market Capitalization of $3.21 Million

 Proof of Stake

 hashing algorithm.
-Its genesis date was April 15th, 2016.
+It launched on April 15th, 2016.
 Tokes’ total supply is 1,000,000,000 coins and its circulating supply is 199,999,574 coins.
-Tokes’ official Twitter account is @tokesplatform and its Facebook page is accessible here.
 The official website for Tokes is multichain.ventures.
 The Reddit community for Tokes is /r/tokesplatform.
+Tokes’ official Twitter account is @tokesplatform and its Facebook page is accessible here.

 According to CryptoCompare, “Founded to solve the cannabis industry’s banking problem via cryptocurrency payments, the Tokes Platform also builds blockchain based “track and trace” solutions for supply chain management and integration to conventional enterprise software (ERP systems) for any industry.
 Tokes (TKS) is the native cryptocurrency of the platform payment solutions.
 Riding on one of the fastest blockchains, the Waves network, Tokes serves as the transactional token for the available products as well as any tokenized applications integrated or build into the ecosystem. “